deltachat/deltachat-pages/ca/references.md

 <https://www.zeit.de/digital/datenschutz/2021-01/messenger-app-whatsapp-signal-telegram-threema-ginlo-vergleich>

-### jlelse's Blog: Email is the messenger you should migrate to
+### jlelse's Blog: l'email és el programa de missatgeria al que hauries de migrar

 _"I have to say it’s pretty decent now [...]
 But the most important thing: Delta Chat allows you to communicate even with people who don’t use Delta Chat at all [...]